FAQ

 • We target 99.9% uptime — check real-time status at /api/health

-• Enterprise customers can request a custom SLA — contact us to discuss
+• Business customers can request a custom SLA — contact us to discuss

 • Help Center — step-by-step guides and troubleshooting for common issues